jupyterlab-contrib/jupyterlab-quickopen/README.md

 Keep an eye on the terminal running `watch-lab` to know when to refresh your browser.
 Quit and re-run the `make watch-lab` command any time you make changes to the **server** extension.

+## FAQ

+*Does this belong in JupyterLab?*

+Maybe.
+To start, I wanted to do some hacking and it's easiest to do that in a small, independent repo.
+Putting this feature into JupyterLab-proper requires making the server-side portion work with `ContentManagers` that are not based on the local filesystem.
+That change might require a new `ContentManager` API since walking the file hierarchy via HTTP calls is pretty heavyweight.
+Python/TypeScript tests are also required.